Maxeh/trelloLoader/README.md

 # trelloLoader

 trelloLoader is a simple app that implements some features of Ionic2.
-It should not be used productively.
 The app gives an insight into the way an Ionic2 app looks like.

+The app displays boards/lists of your personal Trello baord.

 ## Installation